 In the traditional Europian cuisine, caraway seed is one of the dominant spices featuring in several savory dishes.
 Strongly aromatic, caraway is a member of the parsley or Umbelliferae family; a large family of plants that also includes commonly known herbs and spices such as dill, anise,fennel, and cumin,.

-Scientific name of caraway is, Carum carvi.
+The scientific name of caraway is, Carum carvi.

-|Caraway (carum carvi) seeds.
+|Caraway (Carum carvi) seeds.
 Note for slightly curved cumin like brown seeds.|

 Caraway spice is an excellent source of minerals like iron, copper, calcium, potassium, manganese, selenium, zinc and magnesium.
 Copper required for the production of red blood cells.
 Iron required for red blood cell formation.
-Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion and nucleic acid synthesis.
+Zinc is a co-factor in many enzymes that regulate growth and development, digestion and nucleic acid synthesis.
 Potassium is an important component of cell and body fluids that helps regulate heart rate and blood pressure.
-Manganese used by the body as a co-factor for the powerful anti-oxidant enzyme, superoxide dismutase.
+Manganese used by the body as a co-factor for the powerful antioxidant enzyme, superoxide dismutase.

 The caraway seeds indeed are the storehouse for many vital vitamins.
-Vitamin A, vitamin E, vitamin C as well as many B-complex vitamins like thiamin, pyridoxine, riboflavin, and niacin particularly concentrated in the seeds.
+Vitamin-A, vitamin-E, vitamin-C as well as many B-complex vitamins like thiamin, pyridoxine, riboflavin, and niacin particularly concentrated in the seeds.

 It also used in pharmaceuticals as a flavoring agent in mouthwash and gargle preparations.

 Caraway extraction is used as a rubefacient (to soothe muscle sores), clear the cold, as a remedy for bronchitis and irritable bowel syndrome in many traditional medicines.
 (Medical disclaimer).